 Equipment manufacturers often require that after installation the new owner registers their equipment.
 This will ensure that the warranty begins on the date of installation instead of the date of manufacture, as this is likely months, even a year earlier.
 Manufacturers will also provide the owner with other incentives to register, in some cases offering 2x the warranty period.

 These warranties will also extend to any subsequent owners of the same property, if it is within the original warranty period.
 An owner cannot move equipment to a new property or the warranty will be void.

 Installation work must be undertaken by qualified, licensed contractors in order for the equipment to be warranted.
 The contractor installing the solar system must perform, or authorize subcontractors to perform, any subsequent repairs on the system or the warranty will be void.
 This means no DIY work by the owner!

 Normal wear and tear, damage from snow and ice, contact by tree branches, objects or people falling, animals, insect or mold, extreme weather events like lightning, tornados, hurricanes or earthquakes, or fire, floods, riots, wars and vandalism are not covered by the warranty.
 The owner should ensure that they have adequate protection against these possible causes through their property insurance coverage.

+This third protection, penetration warranties are also available for 30 years, but be aware.
 Having a contractor install solar after and independent of the roof repair may cause the roof repair warranty to be voided.
 Best to check with the roofing contractor before repairs are performed to understand the impact on the warranty of having solar installed afterward.